Dukovany Nuclear Power Station: Plant characteristics

 In 2023, ČEZ planned to invest more than CZK2.3 billion ($105 million) mainly to ensure "safe and reliable operation until at least 2047" with a lifetime of at least 60 years.
 The units are also switching to a 16-month fuel replacement cycle from the current 12-month cycle.

+In addition to four reactor units, the Dukovany Nuclear Power Station complex includes two other nuclear facilities, a low- and medium-level radioactive waste storage facility, and two spent nuclear fuel storage facilities with a total capacity of 194 fuel assemblies.

 Power distribution

 The power lines leaving Dukovany Nuclear Power Station are mainly installed on delta type pylons.
 They run to Slavetice substation situated at 49°6'15" N and 16°7'10" E. At this substation the powerline to Dürnrohr in Austria starts.

 Plant owner ČEZ plans to install a district heating circuit to supply heat to homes and businesses in Brno.
 A pipeline over 40 kilometres in length could be installed after regional officials have considered ČEZ's environmental impact statement for the project, submitted in July 2010.

 Replacement

 In 2019 the Czech government gave preliminary approval for at least one new nuclear power unit for about 2035 to replace the four units expected to shut down between 2035 and 2037.
 The financial model proposed is a state guarantee so finance can be obtained at government interest rates, but no subsidy on operating costs or above market-price electricity rates.
 In January 2021 Chinese companies were excluded from bidding for political and security reasons, following advice from the security services of EU and NATO member states.
 In April 2021, it was announced that Russia's Rosatom would be excluded as well, after it has been alleged that two Russian agents were perpetrators of the 2014 Vrbětice ammunition warehouses explosions.

+In June 2021, the Czech Ministry of Industry and Trade invited EDF, along with Westinghouse and Korea Hydro & Nuclear Power (KHNP) to participate in a pre-qualification round for a new unit at the Dukovany Nuclear Power Station.
+EDF is proposing a 1200 MWe version of the EPR for the project, named the EPR-1200.
+On 31 October 2023, the three companies delivered bids for AP1000, APR1000 and EPR-1200 reactors respectively.
+The bids will be evaluated with the aim of construction starting in 2029 with first trial operation in 2036.
+In July 2024 it was announced that KHNP had been selected to construct two APR1000 reactors rated at 1,055 MWe for a cost of US$8.6bn each.